-Assistance Dogs International or ADI, was established in 1987 to set standards and policy for the training, care, and placement of assistance dogs and to advocate for programs and human partners of assistance dogs.
+Assistance Dogs International or ADI was established in 1987 to set standards and policies for the training, care, and placement of assistance dogs and to advocate for programs and human partners of assistance dogs.
 Assistance Dogs International only maintains statistics on nonprofit organizations that train and place assistance dogs.
-There is no reliable source of information concerning for-profit organizations or individuals who train and partner assistance dogs.
+There is no reliable source of information concerning for-profit organizations or individuals who train and partner with assistance dogs.
+To learn more about Assistance Dogs International, please visit their website at ADI.

 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.